hykocx/mail-wp/README.md

 2. Simply upload the plugin to your WordPress installation.
 3. Activate the plugin through the WordPress plugins page.

+## Providers

+- SMTP
+- Microsoft

 ## Configuration

 1. Go to the MailWP settings page.
 2. **Security Settings**: Enable data encryption to protect sensitive information like passwords and tokens in your database.
-3. **Email Configuration**: Choose between SMTP or Microsoft Graph and enter your credentials.
+3. **Email Configuration**: Choose your provider and enter all the required information.
 4. Save the settings.

 ## Contributing